Yves Tanguy: Biography

 In 1918, Tanguy briefly joined the merchant navy before being drafted into the Army, where he befriended Jacques Prévert.
 At the end of his military service in 1922, he returned to Paris, where he worked various odd jobs.
-He stumbled upon a painting by Giorgio de Chirico and was so deeply impressed he resolved to become a painter himself in spite of his complete lack of formal training.
+He stumbled upon Giorgio de Chirico's painting The Child's Brain (1914) and was so deeply impressed he resolved to become a painter himself in spite of his complete lack of formal training.

 Tanguy had a habit of being completely absorbed by the current painting he was working on.
 This way of creating artwork may have been due to his very small studio which only had enough room for one wet piece.

 Through his friend Prévert, in around 1924 Tanguy was introduced into the circle of Surrealist artists around André Breton.
 Tanguy quickly began to develop his own unique painting style, giving his first solo exhibition in Paris in 1927, and marrying his first wife Jeannette Ducrocq (b.
 1896, d.
 1977) later that same year.
 During this busy time of his life, Breton gave Tanguy a contract to paint 12 pieces a year.
 With his fixed income, he painted less and ended up creating only eight works of art for Breton.